 Discharges of pollution from the land could potentially impact on interest features in the site by causing changes in physico-chemical conditions of the overlying water, such as changes in temperature, turbidity, salinity, and increases in nutrient and organic matter.

-The reef biotopes have a high sensitivity to changes in organic loading and salinity in both the coastal and offshore areas (the long-lived fragile species of the bedrock reef are intolerant of reduced oxygenation).
+The dominant biotopes are likely to be of low sensitivity to nutrient enrichment but where kelp dominated communities occur (e.g. IR.HIR.KFaR.LhypR.Ft) sensitivity is likely to be higher, as eutrophication is associated with a reduction in the depth range of this species (Birkett et al., 1998).
 Changes in organic loading can cause changes in oxygenation.
-Reef communities in the cSAC show generally low-moderate sensitivity to this factor, however this is higher in regions where Eunicella verrucosa is present.
+Reef communities in the cSAC show generally a low-moderate sensitivity to this factor, however this is higher in regions where Eunicella verrucosa is present.
 Some biotopes within the sub-features are sensitive to increases in turbidity (loss of light) caused by inputs from land, for example IR.HIR.KFaR.FoR, as photosynthetic capability would be reduced for algae, and reduce the food available to suspension feeders.
 Faunal and algal turfs are also likely to have higher sensitivities.
-The offshore reefs also have a high sensitivity to changes in thermal regime.
-However, there is no known activity in the cSAC that would cause a change in thermal regime, and therefore exposure to this operation and subsequently vulnerability, is considered negligible/none.